xy21hb/proteinchat/README.md

 **It takes around 24 GB GPU memory for the demo.**

 Find the checkpoint you save in the training process above, which is located under the folder `minigpt4/output/minigpt4_stage2_esm/` by default.
-Copy it to the folder `ckpt` by running `cp minigpt4/output/minigpt4_stage2_esm/.../checkpoint_xxx.pth`.
+Copy it to the folder `ckpt` by running `cp minigpt4/output/minigpt4_stage2_esm/.../checkpoint_xxx.pth`, and modify the `ckpt` entry in [eval_configs/proteinchat_eval.yaml](eval_configs/proteinchat_eval.yaml) to the location of your checkpoint.

 Now we launch the `demo.py` in our original environment.
 Then, start the demo [demo.sh](demo.sh) on your local machine by running `bash demo.sh`.
 Then, open the URL created by the demo and try it out!